shanawho/Framer-Workshop/README.md

 - Add some more conditions into the header example

 **Lesson 4: Layer relationships**
-- Example: Grid to closeupConcepts covered
+- Example: Grid to closeup
   - Parent/child layer relationships
   - Relative positioning based on parent or screen
   - “visible” vs “opacity”